naphatkrit/TigerHost/docs/under_the_hood/paas_backends.rst

 The Backend API
 ----------------
 A PaaS project is compatible with TigerHost if a backend client can be created for it.
-This means that a subclass of both :code:`BaseClient` and :code:`BaseAuthenticatedClient` must be created for the new backend, with **all** the functions implemented.
+This means that a subclass of both :py:class:`BaseClient <api_server.clients.base_client.BaseClient>` and :py:class:`BaseAuthenticatedClient <api_server.clients.base_authenticated_client.BaseAuthenticatedClient>` must be created for the new backend, with **all** the functions implemented.

-.. autoclass:: api_server.clients.base_client.BaseClient
-    :members:

-.. autoclass:: api_server.clients.base_authenticated_client.BaseAuthenticatedClient
-    :members: